hanyu-xiao/ast425-hanyu/README.md

-This branch contains files for analyzing ASKAP data. polarization.ipynb is currently the most up to date version of calculating polarization intensity, after cleaning a visibility set. polarizationMulti.ipynb analyzes data across multiple observations and makes plots of specified targets.
+This branch contains files for analyzing polarization from ASKAP data.

-ASKAP_Command_Log.ipynb handles everything up to and including cleaning a visibility set.
+ASKAP_Command_Log.ipynb contains a list of command line interface commands using CASA that calibrates and images visibilty sets.

+polarization.ipynb takes cleaned visibility sets and calculates polarization intensity

+polarizationMulti.ipynb analyzes data across multiple observations and visualizes the data.